-A key aim of Access's total impact approach was to show that it is possible to invest in charities and social enterprises without undermining financial returns.
+A key aim of Access's total impact approach is to show that it is possible to invest in charities and social enterprises without undermining financial returns.

-- The charts to the right show the portfolio breakdown as at 30 June 2019. - While there is a relatively high proportion of non-rated (NR) holdings - as would be expected in a portfolio focused on charities and social enterprises - there is a good spread of higher-rated issuers in the remainder of the portfolio, indicating risk can be effectively managed. - A non-rated holding is a bond that has not been assigned a credit rating by a credit rating agency. - Bonds rated AAA-BBB are investment grade with AAA being considered those least likely to default. - Ratings agencies used are Moody's, S&P and Fitch. - Liquidity (a measure of how easy it is to sell a particular investment and realise its value) was also carefully managed. - On the next page, we show the performance of the portfolio since inception, and after the cost of fees.
+- The charts to the right show the portfolio credit breakdown as at 31 December 2020. - While there is a relatively high proportion of non-rated (NR) holdings - as would be expected in a portfolio focused on charities and social enterprises - there is a good spread of higher-rated issuers in the remainder of the portfolio, indicating risk can be effectively managed. - Bonds rated AAA-BBB are investment grade with AAA being considered those least likely to default. - Ratings agencies used are Moody's, S&P and Fitch. - Liquidity (a measure of how easy it is to sell a particular investment and realise its value) has also been carefully managed. - On the next page, the performance of the portfolio since inception is shown (after the cost of fees). - This shows a 5.40% total return over the period 1 July 2019 to 31 December 2020.